YoussefWindy/chess-1245/README.md

 # Development Notes
 **Anything That Needs To Be Noted/Remembered Goes Here**

-## To Do
+## To Do (in order)
-- DD1: plan of attack
-- Enhancement idea: move quality/score meter thing
+- Sort out legal moves stuff
+- Finish making the AI
+- Finish replay functionality
+- Stress test EVERYTHING
+- DD2: uml-final.pdf
+- DD2: design.pdf

 ## Working On